 Too often, we hear that a woman dresses inappropriately, as if a short skirt should be enough to provoke someone to commit sodomy or rape.

 Shouldn't a woman (or man, for that matter — we forget that men can be victims, too) be able to wear anything in public without the fear of criminal behavior?
 A short skirt is not an invitation.

 In the context of the allegations at the Camdenton Dairy Queen, diminishing the word of the employee diminishes the gravity of the alleged crime.

 What reason would that girl have for leveling such serious accusations against a person many people have described as jovial, generous and kind?

 We, as a community, should choose to believe the victim — who will have a long road to recovery regardless of the community's confidence in her or not.

 If we don't, are we to assume that all people who are victims of sex crimes are liars?

-Page 2 of 2 - The underage girl is the victim in this story.
+The underage girl is the victim in this story.
 Even if she did "consent" — which, she can't because she's 14 years old — a 67-year-old man should know that touching a girl is inappropriate and criminal in nature.

 It doesn't matter what you wear, how you speak, how you move your body — actions are the true marker of of a person.
 The owner of Dairy Queen committed a crime against a person who should never have had to deal with it.